Stuycs-K/final-project-9-cailiangd-mad/WORKLOG.md

 ### 6/9/2023
 Worked on UI, made tweaks to make it better.
 Started working on two new features allowing the user to save a txt file representing the current simulation position and then pull up a new file.
 Also started exploring options involving audio.

+### 6/10/2023 & 6/11/2023

+Worked on the sound effects for our project, imported sound and soundfile

 ## Dylan Ma

 ### 5/23/2023